 - Challenging terrain

-- Natural hazards e.g. rough surfaces, livestock, (Long and S/Long) slippery rock, ocean and unstable cliffs
+- Natural hazards e.g. rough surfaces, livestock, (Long and S/Long) slippery rock, lake and unstable cliffs

 - Manmade hazards e.g. stairs, fences, bridges, gates